parezcoydigo/myTasks/README.md

 usage: tasks [option] arg1 arg2 arg3

 optional arguments:
-  -h, --help            show this help message and exit
+  `-h`, --help            show this help message and exit

-  -l [optional ListName]
+  `-l [optional ListName]`

-                        Lists tasks.
+*  Lists tasks.
 For a single list, pass the list name.

-  -n [ListName "Task" YYYY-MM-DD]
+  `-n [ListName "Task" YYYY-MM-DD]`

-                        Adds new task.
+*  Adds new task.
 Pass the name of the task list and the new task as arguments in double quotes.
-For example:  tasks -n Main "Add this task to the Main list."
+For example:  `tasks -n Main "Add this task to the Main list."`

-  -c
+  `-c`

-						Clears completed tasks from your lists.
+*  Clears completed tasks from your lists.
 Takes no arguments.

-  -u [ListName TaskNumber]
+  `-u [ListName TaskNumber]`

-                        Updates a designated task as completed.
+*  Updates a designated task as completed.
 Pass the name of the list and the number of the task.
-The number is available by first listing tasks with the -l command.
+The number is available by first listing tasks with the `-l` command.
 For example: tasks -u Main 1.
 This command would mark the first message on the Main list as completed.

-  -d [ListName TaskNumber]
+  `-d [ListName TaskNumber]`

-                        Deletes a designated task.
+*  Deletes a designated task.
 Pass the name of the list and the number of the task.
-The number is available by first listing tasks with the -l command.
+The number is available by first listing tasks with the `-l` command.
 For example: tasks -d Main 1.
 This command would delete the first message from the Main list.

-  -R [old ListName new ListName]
+  `-R [old ListName new ListName]`

-                        Renames a task list.
+* Renames a task list.
 Pass the old list name and the new list name.
-For example: tasks -R Main Home.
+For example: `tasks -R Main Home`.
 This command would rename the Main list as the Home list.

-  -D [target listName]
+  `-D [target listName]`

-						Delete a task list.
+*   Delete a task list.
 Pass the targeted list name.
-For example: tasks -D Main.
+For example: `tasks -D Main`.
 This command would delete the Main task list.

 For myself, I added an alias to my `.bash_profile` file pointing to the script named "tasks".
 So, listing tasks is `tasks -l`.